pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 - You have a basic familiarity with running commands from a Windows 10 PowerShell with administrator privileges.

+- You have appropriate administrative privileges to install programs on your local computer.

 - You use the open source packaging tool Chocolatey to install applications onto your Windows laptop.
 For more information, see [How Chocolatey Works](https://chocolatey.org/how-chocolatey-works).

 - You have basic familiarity with a GitHub account with which you download a Pega-managed GitHub repository that contains configuration files and scripts that support installing Pega Platform and deploying it in the Kubernetes cluster.